langej1/CSC101final/README.md

     print("You have decided to go to the Northern Slopes") north_move1 = input("You have encountered a cave.
 Would you like to enter?
-Yes or No? \n").lower() if north_move1 == "yes": #choose to enter cave print("You entered the cave and encountered a", monsters[1] , "and was stabbed.") print("You have died")
+Yes or No? \n").lower() if north_move1 == "yes": #choose to enter cave print("You entered the cave and encountered a goblin and was stabbed.") print("You have died")
       exit()
     elif north_move1 == "no": #not enter cave.
 Leave North.